-The Rise Up! project aims to create a digital archive of original publications, documents, flyers, posters and many other materials representing feminist activism from the 1970s to 1990s.
-Our goal is to help preserve the diversity, vibrancy and radical legacy of this era and to make it accessible online to new generations of activists, students and researchers.
+The Rise Up! project aims to create a digital archive of original publications, documents, flyers, posters, and many other materials representing feminist activism from the 1970s to 1990s.
+Our goal is to help preserve the diversity, vibrancy and radical legacy of this era and to make it accessible online to new generations of activists, students, and researchers.

-When our volunteer collective first came together in the fall of 2014, our intention was modest – to digitize three Toronto-based feminist publications from our personal history and collections, Cayenne, Rebel Girls’ Rag and the International Women’s Day Committee (IWDC) Newsletter.
+When our volunteer collective first came together in the fall of 2014, our intention was modest – to digitize three Toronto-based feminist publications from our personal history and collections: Cayenne, Rebel Girls’ Rag and the International Women’s Day Committee (IWDC) Newsletter.

-But the project rapidly grew into something much more ambitious when we decided to invite others to dig into their own boxes of memorabilia and share their stories as well.
+However, the project rapidly grew into something much more ambitious when we decided to invite others to dig into their own boxes of memorabilia and share their stories as well.
 We pictured an online archive of feminist activism built by those who had been directly involved.

 It’s been a challenging and an exciting road.
 We are encouraged by all those who have already contributed to the Rise Up! project, yet we know the website barely scratches the surface of feminist activism and must continue to be a work in progress.
 Many different voices and struggles are still missing and incomplete, and we encourage others to contribute materials and to help fill in these many pieces.
-If you have questions, ideas or concerns to share, we would also like to hear from you.
+If you have questions, ideas, or concerns to share, we would also like to hear from you.